 \subsection{Traffic scenarios}

-We used the following five traffic scenarios: \begin{itemize} \item The no-control scenario lacks either JAD or SD.
-In this scenario, the target shock wave caused by the perturbation of vehicle 0 propagates to vehicle $N-1$. \item In the JAD-only scenario, only JAD is performed to resolve the target shock wave. \item In the JAD-Support scenario, both JAD and SD are performed.
+We used the following five traffic scenarios: \begin{itemize} \item In the no-control scenario, neither JAD nor SD is performed.
+In this scenario, the target shock wave caused by the perturbation of vehicle 0 propagates to vehicle $N-1$. \item In the JAD-only scenario, only JAD is performed to resolve the target shock wave.
+SD is not performed in this scenario. \item In the JAD-Support scenario, both JAD and SD are performed.
 After each SV increases its $T$ from $T = 1\,{\rm s}$ to $T = T_{\rm large}$, it maintains its $T$ at $T = T_{\rm large}$ until the end of the run. \item In the JAD-SupportR scenario, both JAD and SD are performed.
 In contrast to the JAD-Support scenario, after the SVs have increased their time gap $T$ from $T = 1\,{\rm s}$ to $T = T_{\rm large}$, they return it to $T = 1\,{\rm s}$. \item In the Support-only scenario, JAD is not performed, but SD, as in the JAD-Support scenario, is performed. \end{itemize}